albertjimenez/IPSC-App-ES/README.md

 ## Project Structure

 - `src/components`: Contains the application's components.
-    - `ReactTSEventCard.tsx`: Card component to display event information.
+    - `PReactEventCard.jsx`: Card component to display event information.
     - `ReactCardBoxLayout.tsx`: Layout component that includes the search and event listing functionality.
 - `src/layouts`: Contains the layouts used in the application.
 - `public`: Contains static assets like images and JSON files.